mberriman/BSP2024/manual/instructions.md

 * Ensembl - this can be used to browse a large catalog of genomes across the tree of life.
 WormBase ParaSite has an instance of the Ensembl browser built in, and [we explored it in Module 1](https://github.com/WCSCourses/HelminthBioinformatics_2023/blob/main/manuals/module_1_WBP1/module_1_WBP1.md#genome_browser).

 * [JBrowse 1](https://jbrowse.org/jbrowse1.html) - this is the genome browser that we’ll be using today.
 WormBase ParaSite has an instance of JBrowse for every genome that it hosts.
-The Apollo project is a well known extension of JBrowse, which, like Artemis, can be used to edit gene models.
+The Apollo project is a well known extension of JBrowse, which can be used to edit gene models.

 There are many other genome browsers for different needs out there.
-Feel free to explore them at your own time:n[Integrative Genomics Viewer (IGV)](https://igv.org/),[UCSC Genome Browser](https://genome.ucsc.edu/),[Artemis/Artemis Comparison Tool (ACT)](https://www.sanger.ac.uk/tool/artemis-comparison-tool-act/) and the new version of Jbrowse: [Jbrowse 2](https://jbrowse.org/jb2/)
+Feel free to explore them at your own time:[Integrative Genomics Viewer (IGV)](https://igv.org/), [UCSC Genome Browser](https://genome.ucsc.edu/), and the [new version of Jbrowse](https://jbrowse.org/jb2/)

 #### Using JBrowse: basic functionality